-In the fall, each part-time student shall take the Academic Success Program I (No Credit); Civil Procedure I (3 hours); Torts I (3 hours); and Legal Research (3 hours).
-In the spring, each course will continue with Civil Procedure II (3 hours); Torts II (3 hours); and Legal Communication I (3 hours).
+In the fall, each part-time student shall take Legal Communication I (2 hours); Legal Research I (1 hour); Legal Foundations I (No Credit); Civil Procedure I (3 hours); and Torts I (3 hours).
+In the spring, each course will continue with Legal Communication II (2 hours); Legal Research II (1 hour); Civil Procedure II (3 hours); and Torts II (3 hours).
 Part-time students whose degree requires ninety (90) credit hours will also take an elective course in the spring of the first year.
+Students with a cumulative GPA of 2.320 or below shall take Legal Foundations II (No Credit), a course that is elective for all other first-year students.

-Full-time students shall take the Academic Success Program I (No Credit); Civil Procedure I (3 hours); Torts I (3 hours); Contracts I (3 hours); Property I (3 hours) and Legal Research (3 hours).
-In the spring, each course will continue with Civil Procedure II (3 hours); Torts II (3 hours); Contracts II (3 hours); Property II (3 hours) and Legal Communication I (3 hours).
-Students with a cumulative GPA of 2.320 or below shall take Academic Success Program II, a course that is elective for all other first-year students.
+Full-time students shall take Legal Communication I (2 hours); Legal Research I (1 hour); Legal Foundations I (No Credit); Civil Procedure I (3 hours); Torts I (3 hours); Contracts I (3 Credits); and Property I (3 Credits); In the spring, each course will continue with Legal Communication II (2 hours); Legal Research II (1 hour), Civil Procedure II (3 hours); Torts II (3 hours); Contracts II (3 hours); and Property II (3 hours).
+Students with a cumulative GPA of 2.320 or below shall take Legal Foundations II (No Credit), a course that is elective for all other first-year students.